Vermont Botanical is the work of the late artist Maggie Lake (1954-2015).

 Both siblings inherited Maggie's love of the natural world.
 Norah owns a diversified farm in Norwich, VT where she grows many of the herbs and flowers featured in the herb garden prints.
 Hayden works as a consulting forester and hikes past many of Maggie's favorite woodland specimens throughout the state of VT on a daily basis.

 They are carrying on their mother's legacy by continuing to offer high-quality giclee reproduction prints of her original artwork.
+At this time we are not offering artwork for sale while we explore how to balance Vermont Botanical with our other businesses.
+Please check back here for updates at a later date.

 You may have learned about Maggie and her work through Maggie's older sister, Elizabeth's new book, Marrow: A Love Story - a memoir about her experience serving as Maggie's bone marrow donor and of the way Maggie's illness deepened their relationship.
 Although the book is obviously written from Elizabeth's point of view, it includes some excerpts from Maggie's own writings during her final illness.
 Learn more about the book here.